csula/cs1220-spring-2017/Homework3.md

 # Homework 3

-* Due: 4/20 -- late homework not accepted
+* Due: 4/27 -- late homework not accepted
 * Up to two students may collaborate; please be prepared to discuss individual contributions

 ## Details

+You will update [Homework 1](Homework1.md) or [Homework 2](Homework2.md) to include at least 4 javascript modifications.
+You can choose your own JS enhancements.

 ## Grading Scale/Criteria